suecmorin/DEAR-Reader/README.md

   <a name = 'contributing'></a>
   ## Contributing to this Repo
-  Email us to get in touch
+  Message us on github

   <a name = 'questions'></a>
   ## Questions / Contact Details
-  This app can be found on my github page at (https://github.com/TeamWork).
+  This app can be found on the github page at (https://github.com/LizBailey75).
-  TeamWork
+  LizBailey75

   If you have any questions or need to contact me about this app, I can be reached on Github or by email at [Collaboration](Collaboration)